tmb5cg/Fifa-Autobidder/README.md

 Advantages:

 - Consistent profits
-  - Does not rely on luck, more importantly not competing with other bots (think of how many bots just searched for Ronaldo as you read this)
+  - Does not rely on luck, more importantly not competing with other bots (imagine how many bots just searched for Ronaldo as you read this)
 - Efficiency
-  - Guaranteed profits since supply of undervalued auctions is infinitely greater than snipes
+  - Supply of undervalued auctions is infinitely greater than snipes
-- Security / Detectability
+- Detectability
-  - Selenium's Javascript injection is the only indication of something 'off' - and Selenium in itself is harmless and no different than a typical browser extension's JS, like an Adblocker
+  - Selenium's JS injection in itself is no different than a typical browser extension's injected JS, like an Adblocker

-Instead of specific players, it takes in a generic Futbin URL.
-I found gold nonrare CM's to be most effective.
-See "Running" section below.

-## Installing + Running

-### Installation
+## Installation

-1. Download or clone this repository to your machine, the unzipped folder shuold be named Fifa21-Autobidder-main.
+1. Download or clone this repository to your machine, the unzipped folder should be named Fifa21-Autobidder-main.

 2. Ensure Python 3.x is installed on your machine.
 See [*Troublehoosting*](#troubleshooting) below for help.

 3. Download the latest release of Chromedriver for your system [here](https://chromedriver.chromium.org/downloads).
-Replace the chromedriver in either the *chrome_windows* or *chrome_mac* with your download, depending on your machine.
+Replace the chromedriver in either the [*chrome_windows*](https://github.com/tmb5cg/Fifa21-Autobidder/tree/main/chrome_windows) or [*chrome_mac*](https://github.com/tmb5cg/Fifa21-Autobidder/tree/main/chrome_mac) with your download, depending on your machine.

 4. Navigate to the project's root directory via Terminal or Command Prompt, in this example it is on my Desktop.